Paul Boutros, PhDDREAM Chair

 Gustavo Stolovitzky, PhDFounder, Chair Emeritus

-Dr. Stolovitzky is Program Director of the Translational Systems Biology and Nanobiotechnology Program at IBM’s Thomas J. Watson Research Center, an Adjunct Professor of Genetics and Genomics Sciences at the Icahn School of Medicine at Mount Sinai, and an Adjunct Associate Professor of Biomedical Informatics at Columbia University.
-His research focuses on the analysis of high-throughput biological data, the mathematical modeling of biological processes, and the use of nanotechnology for biomedical applications in diagnostics.
+Dr. Stolovitzky is the founder of the DREAM Challenges and currently serves as Chair Emeritus and Director in DREAM’s Board.
+Until December 2023 he was the Chief Science Officer at GeneDx.
+From 1998 to 2021 Gustavo was a research scientist at the IBM T.J.
+Watson Research Center, where he was the founding Chair of the Exploratory Life Sciences Council and previously the Program Director of the Translational Systems Biology and Nanobiotechnology Program among other roles.
+He was an Adjunct Professor at the Genetics and Genomics Sciences at the Icahn School of Medicine at Mount Sinai where he led a research group working on exosomal transcriptomics, the study of drug combinations and machine learning.
+Currently he is an Adjunct Associate Professor of Biomedical Informatics at Columbia University.
+His research interests include the use of crowdsourcing for biomedical research, machine learning, the analysis of high-throughput biological data, the mathematical modeling of biological processes, and the use of nanotechnology for biomedical applications in diagnostics.

 Jacob Albrecht, PhDDREAM Director